-Health professionals are not advised to recommend an A, C, Y and W vaccine over a B vaccine or vice versa, a B vaccine over an A, C, Y and W vaccine.
-It is not possible for health professionals to accurately predict who will get meningococcal disease.
-Nor is it possible to predict which meningococcal group could cause disease in any one person.
+Health professionals are not advised to recommend an A, C, Y, W vaccine over a B vaccine or vice versa, a B vaccine over an A, C, Y, W vaccine.
+Health professionals cannot accurately predict who will get meningococcal disease or which meningococcal group could be the cause.

 Yes.
 Menactra or Nimenrix and Bexsero can be administered at the same visit using different sites.

-- Is a minimum interval required between administration Menactra or Nimenrix and Bexsero?
+Is a minimum interval required between administration of Bexsero and Menactra or Nimenrix?

 No. When Menactra or Nimenrix and Bexsero are not coadministered, no minimum interval is required before administration of the subsequent vaccine.